ARMmbed/mbed-os-5-docs/docs/tutorials/optimize/power/resetting_gpios.md

 ### Resetting GPIOs

-[A document about resetting the GPIOs, so they don't use energy.
-This should include use cases and considerations.
-It should not be a tutorial.]
+[A document explaining how to reset the GPIOs, so they don't use energy.]